Suspected serial killer Glen Rogers executed in Florida - UPI.com

-May 15 (UPI) -- A man convicted of murdering a woman in a Tampa Bay, Fla., motel room in 1995 was executed at 6:16 p.m.
-EDT on Thursday.
+May 15 (UPI) -- Florida executed a man Thursday evening convicted of murdering a woman in a Tampa Bay, Fla., motel room in 1995, marking the 16th death row inmate to have their sentenced carried out so far this year in the United States, and the fifth in the Sunshine State.

-Glen Rogers, 62, also was a suspected serial killer and died by lethal injection at the Florida State Prison near Starke, CBS News reported.
+Glen Rogers, 62, died by lethal injection at the Florida State Prison near Starke.
+He was pronounced dead at 6:16 p.m.
+EDT, the Florida Department of Corrections said in a statement.

 A Florida jury in 1997 convicted Rogers of murdering Tina Marie Cribbs, 34, whom he met in a Hillsborough bar and was the mother of two.